FaazAbidi/FazleRabbi/README.md

 # Fazle Rabbi

 Fazle Rabbbi is Flutter based mobile app for both iOS and android platforms.
-The app is specifically built for a local shopkeeper who wants to automate his receipt system.
+The app is for a local shopkeepers who want to automate thier receipt system.
 This app does a phenomenal job in doing that.
+It also automates sending receipt and maintaining records both locally and on cloud.

 Flutter framwork is used for the frontend of the app and pure dart code is used for the backend.